Frederica jumps right back into gear

-The Frederica Knights jumped right back into gear Friday night as they defeated the Valwood Valiants 27-6.
+The Frederica Academy Knights jumped right back into gear Friday night, defeating the Valwood Valiants in their season opener 27-6.

-In the team's first game of the season, they were able to show that a roster change of 16 seniors wasn't going to stop the 2020 GISA 2-AAA Runners-Up from playing dominant football.
+In the team’s first game of the season, the Knights proved that 16 graduating seniors wasn’t going to stop the 2020 GISA Class 3A runners-up from playing dominant football.

-Frederica’s (1-0) quarterback Thomas Veal had an unfortunate of events happen for the game’s first turnover to ensue.
-His pass went off of his receiver’s helmet and into the defensive backs’ hands.
-Valwood (0-1) was able to capitalize off the turnover and put six points on the board.
+An unfortunate chain of events led to Frederica’s first turnover when quarterback Thomas Veal’s pass bounced off of his receiver’s helmet and into the hands of the defensive backs.
+Valwood was able to capitalize off the turnover and put six points on the board.

 From then on, it was all Frederica Academy.

-The Knights would go on a 27-0 run thanks to capitalizing off of four Valwood turnovers.
+The Knights would go on to score the next 27 straight points by capitalizing off of four Valwood turnovers.

-Veal would maximize his mistake and connect with wide receiver Bryce Reilly for one of the four Knights touchdowns.
-The three other touchdowns came from star-running back Jordan Triplett through the course of the night.
+Making up for his previous error, Veal connected with wide receiver Bryce Reilly for one of the four Knights touchdowns.
+The three other touchdowns came from star running back Jordan Triplett through the course of the night.

 With only 21 players suited up to play for Frederica, head coach Brandon Derrick was happy with his player’s performance and knew that playing at home to start the season was huge for his players.